eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Eosfinex

-Eosfinex is a high performance decentralized exchange built on EOS.io. technology.
+`Eosfinex` is a high performance decentralized exchange built on EOS.io. technology.
-Eosfinex combines the scalability and speed of EOS with Bitfinex's industry leading expertise to deliver a "chain" exchange built around a fast, transparent and trustless platform for digital asset trading.
+`Eosfinex` combines the scalability and speed of EOS with Bitfinex's industry leading expertise to deliver a `chain` exchange built around a fast, transparent and trustless platform for digital asset trading.

 * * *

 ### EOSIO

-EOSIO is a blockchain designed to facilitate the operation of a new type of program called decentralized application (dapp).
+`EOSIO` is a blockchain designed to facilitate the operation of a new type of program called decentralized application (`dapp`).
 Its technology attempts to solve historical problems by using blockchains to run dapps, as popular apps have even clogged up the capacity on larger and more developed blockchains, resulting in performance issues for all users.

 * * *

 ### EOSJS

 A library created to easily control the EOS blockchain with Javascript.
-It can be said that it was made to easily use the `EOS HTTP API (nodeos)`. (web3.js on Ethereum, neon-js on Neo)
+It can be said that it was made to easily use the `EOS HTTP API (nodeos)`. (web3.js on Ethereum, neon-js on Neo).

 * * *